International Student and Scholar Services

 Steps for Applying

 - Receive employment offer for an off-campus position directly related to your major.
-The letter from your prospective employer should be on the company's letterhead and include:
+Obtain an offer letter from your prospective employer, on company letterhead, with the following required details:

 - Description of work to be performed